Vodafone/vault-plugin-aead/README.md

 ```

 ### encrypt
 Lots of parallelisation.
 Splits bulk data into 1 goroutine per data row, and then every key:value pair is also a goroutine.
-So a file of 100 rows and 6 fields is 6000 parallel goroutines.
+So a file of 1000 rows and 6 fields is 6000 parallel goroutines.
-Unanswered questions about whether thsi is really executed in parallel for bulk data
+Unanswered questions about whether thsi is really executed in parallel for bulk data when in a container.
-Fields that do not have an encryption key are returned as-is, not errored
+Fields that do not have an encryption key are returned as-is and not errored
+Note there is a 32Mb json restriction on http message size - the client is expected to handle this

 ```
 curl -sk --header "X-Vault-Token: "${VAULT_TOKEN} --request POST ${VAULT_URL}/v1/aead-secrets/encrypt -H "Content-Type: application/json" -d '{"fieldname":"plaintext"}'
 curl -sk --header "X-Vault-Token: "${VAULT_TOKEN} --request POST ${VAULT_URL}/v1/aead-secrets/encrypt -H "Content-Type: application/json" -d '{"fieldname1":"plaintext","fieldname2":"plaintext",...}'